zeroluck/docs/sources/reference/ldap/attribute.md

 “Description” attribute is in Gluu Server list or not.
 As we can see, it is there.
 So, let's move for calculation.

 * Search for “description” in backend active directory/ldap.
-We need to know how customer is releasing this attribute in their Active Directory / LDAP server.
-Let's say they are releasing this attribute as “ABCdEsCription=Director of Engineering”.
+We need to know how this attribute in backend Active Directory / LDAP server.
+Let's say in backend the status of this attribute as “ABCdEsCription=Director of Engineering”.
 We need to map this “ABCdEsCription” attribute to “Description” of Gluu server.

 ### How to map a new attribute: